-Ground beef can skillfully find its place around many kitchens.
+Ground beef can skillfully find its place in many kitchens.
 It is easy to cook, easy to find, and with a bit of knowledge, it can result in an unforgettable culinary experience.
 In addition to knowing how to combine it, you should also learn how to get the right quantity per person.
 So, how much ground beef per person for tacos, spaghetti, and other meals?

 The standard amount of ground beef per person for tacos is about 5 oz, and for spaghetti is 4 oz.
 If your dish is mostly only ground beef, then you need 8 oz of ground beef per person.
 However, given the wide range of dishes and your personal preference, the recommended amount can vary from dish to dish.